VictorMadu/food-ordering/README.md

 #### EventSourcedAggregate

-An abstract class extended by aggregates implementing the event sourcing pattern.
-It introduces time dimension into the data model and is commonly used with aggregates modeling complex business logic or when flexibility, scalability and preservation of past history is necessary (Less or no loss of information which can be important in data analysis or machine learning).
-Blends for CQRS, Event Sourcing and  managing eventually consistenct in Distributed Systems .
+This abstract class extended by aggregates that introduces time dimension into the data model and is commonly used with aggregates modeling complex business logic or when flexibility, scalability and preservation of past history is necessary (Less or no loss of information which can be important in data analysis or machine learning).
+Suitable for CQRS, Event Sourcing and  managing eventually consistenct in Distributed Systems.

+However, I added it to make real time update of super admin easier.
+I will make subscribers listen to the domain events and notify super admin through websocket.

 Aggregates extending this class:
   - [`Vendor`](src/domain/model/user/vendor.entity.ts)